 Our directors who are not officers or employees of us or any of our subsidiaries receive a retainer of \$30,000 per year.
 There are no additional fees for acting as Chair of the Board or of any committees, acting as a member of any committee or attendance at Board or committee meetings.
 In addition, non-management directors joining the Board are granted options or restricted shares (or, as a result of applicable tax rules, cash in lieu over a period of time).
-Additional amounts may be paid for special assignments except in respect of their service as directors of any of the Company's subsidiaries.
-Please see the table below, giving details of the outstanding option-based and share-based awards granted to our directors as well as cash payments in lieu.
+Additional amounts and/or options may be paid and/or granted as approved by the Board, on a case by case basis, except in respect of their service as directors of any of the Company's subsidiaries.
+Please see the table below, giving details of the outstanding optionbased and share-based awards granted to our directors as well as cash payments in lieu.
 Any such awards made to directors are based on our outstanding subordinate voting shares purchased in the market and, since they involve no previously unissued stock, there is no dilution to shareholders.
 Non-management directors are also reimbursed for travel and other out-of-pocket expenses incurred in attending Board or committee meetings or in otherwise being engaged on our business.
-Mr. V. Prem Watsa (our Chairman), Mr. Ratnaswami (our CEO), Mr. Maheshwari and Mr. Soundarajan do not receive compensation for their services as directors.
-Details of the compensation provided to our other directors during 2023 (including compensation paid by our subsidiaries for those individuals' services as directors of those subsidiaries) are shown in the following table:
+Mr. V. Prem Watsa, Mr. Ratnaswami (our Executive Vice Chairman), Mr. Maheshwari and Mr. Soundarajan (our CEO) do not receive compensation for their services as directors.
+Details of the compensation provided to our other directors during 2024 (including compensation paid by our subsidiaries for those individuals' services as directors of those subsidiaries) are shown in the following table:

-Non-Equity

-(1) Option-Based All Other Total

-Name (1) Fees Earned Awards Awards Compensation Compensation Compensation

-Christopher D. Hodgson \$30,000 - - - \$30,000

-Sharmila Karve \$30,000 - - - \$30,000

-Hon.
-Jason Kenney (2) \$22,500 - - - \$22,500

-R. William McFarland (3) \$30,000 - \$30,000

-Deepak Parekh (4) \$30,000 - - \$50,000 \$80,000

-Satish Rai \$22,500 - - - \$22,500

-Lauren C. Templeton \$30,000 \$30,000

-Benjamin P. Watsa (5) \$30,000 - \$30,000
+Share-Based Option-Based Non-Equity Incentive Plan All Other Total Name Fees Earned Awards Awards (1) Compensation Compensation Compensation Christopher D. Hodgson \$30,000 - - - - \$ 30,000 Sharmila Karve \$30,000 - \$99,994 - - \$129,994 Hon.
+Jason Kenney \$30,000 - \$64,822 - - \$ 94,822 R. William McFarland \$30,000 - \$64,822 - - \$ 94,822 Satish Rai \$30,000 - \$64,822 - - \$ 94,822 Lauren C. Templeton \$30,000 - - - \$ 30,000 Benjamin P. Watsa (2) \$30,000 - \$64,822 \$ 94,822